MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/nuget.md

 When you create a package in CI, you can use semantic versioning with prerelease labels.
 The **NuGet** task can be used for this purpose, and supports the following formats:

 * Use the same versioning scheme for your builds and packages, provided that scheme has at least three parts separated by periods.
-The following build definition formats are examples of versioning schemes that are compatible with NuGet.
+The following build pipeline formats are examples of versioning schemes that are compatible with NuGet.
-  * `$(Major).$(Minor).$(rev:.r)`, where `Major` and `Minor` are two variables defined in the build definition.
-This will automatically increment the build number and the package version with a new patch number keeping the major and minor versions constant, until you change them manually in the build definition.
+  * `$(Major).$(Minor).$(rev:.r)`, where `Major` and `Minor` are two variables defined in the build pipeline.
+This will automatically increment the build number and the package version with a new patch number keeping the major and minor versions constant, until you change them manually in the build pipeline.
-  * `$(Major).$(Minor).$(Patch).$(date:yyyyMMdd)`, where `Major`, `Minor`, and `Patch` are variables defined in the build definition.
+  * `$(Major).$(Minor).$(Patch).$(date:yyyyMMdd)`, where `Major`, `Minor`, and `Patch` are variables defined in the build pipeline.
 This will create a new prerelease label for the build and package while keeping the major, minor, and patch versions constant.

 * Use a version that is different from the build number.
 You can customize the major, minor, and patch versions for your packages in the NuGet task, and let the task generate a unique prerelease label based on date and time.